Brittney Miller

 Brittney Marie Miller (born 1974) is a Democratic member of the Nevada Assembly.
 She represents the 5th district, which covers parts of the western Las Vegas Valley.

 Biography

-Miller was born in 1974 in Detroit, to a Detroit police sergeant and a civilian U.S. Army employee.
+Miller was born in 1974 in Detroit, to an African-American Detroit police sergeant and a Lebanese civilian U.S. Army employee.
 She received her bachelor's degree from Saginaw Valley State University, master's degree in public administration from Oakland University, and Master of Arts in teaching from Sierra Nevada College.
 Miller previously taught at Canarelli Middle School in the Clark County School District.

 Miller was elected to the Assembly in 2016, prevailing in a 3-way Democratic primary and winning a close general election.
 She was supported by Our Revolution. and endorsed by the Clark County Black Caucus.

 Political positions

 Miller supports expanding background checks for gun purchases.